In many medical applications, polycarbonate is the best-in-class material and difficult to substitute in life-saving and life-enhancing applications.

 Polycarbonate plastic is frequently the preferred choice to make drug-delivery devices, from nebulizers to dialysis machines to needle-less safety syringes, because it can be easily sterilized and is durable.
 As more and more patients today, particularly the elderly, are directly involved in managing their more complicated medicines and medical procedures at home, cost-effective mobile therapy systems are increasingly necessary.

 Polycarbonate plastic provides crucial benefits to allow such items as medical injection pumps to perform uniformly and consistently so that patients can self-administer medications with precision dosing.
 These types of pumps can be used to deliver a variety of medicines from chemotherapy to pain medicines to antibiotics and must be durable to withstand every day wear and tear as well as occasionally being dropped.
 The unique combination of features - transparency, impact resistance and easy sterilization - provided by polycarbonate are very important attributes for such medical equipment.

-The American Academy of Pediatrics (AAP) recommends parents continue to use dental sealants made with BPA.
+In past years the American Academy of Pediatrics (AAP) recommended parents continue to use dental sealants made with BPA.
 In September 2010, the journal Pediatrics published a review of the use of BPA-derived compounds in dental sealants and composites.
 Dr. Joel Berg, chair of Pediatric Dentistry at the University of Washington, strongly believes dental sealants are safe and effective and that “There's more estrogen in a mother's kiss than there is in a sealant” (CNN Health Blog, September 7, 2010).
 For the full review, click here.